neko-para/tool/README.md

 ## About error (Acually it works well on ubuntu)

-In x64 mode function will pass first 6 integers parameters to register rdi, rsi, rdx, rcx, r8, r9 and pass others to stack.
+In x64 mode function will pass first 6 integers parameters to register %rdi, %rsi, %rdx, %rcx, %r8, %r9 and pass others to stack.

 In my opinion, when we using a function like printf which has variable number of parameters, the unmarked parameters will directly use stack instead of registers.